-- 2.13 Alternatively, where there is existing information available on the capacity of a site this will be used as a starting point.
-This information could include masterplans or schemes worked up as part of pre-application discussions, historic planning applications5 or masterplans submitted through the 'call for sites' process. - 2.14 The individual characteristics of a site will also be taken into account including the surrounding residential density and character.
+through the 'call for sites' process.

+- 2.14 The individual characteristics of a site will also be taken into account including the surrounding residential density and character including impact on the setting of heritage assets.
 Where appropriate the development potential of the site will be adjusted accordingly.
 Consideration will also be given to the effects of site shape and topography on development potential. - 2.15 For larger sites where on-site infrastructure may be required the development potential will need to take into account the land requirements for such infrastructure.
 Such infrastructure could include open space, primary schools, and community facilities.
 Assumptions will be based on site location and local infrastructure need.